ux-studies/summer-2021/studies/study-0/tasks/task-5/README.md

 # task-5 instructions

+The goal of task-5 is to create a namespace, create an application in the namespace, view the logs for the _ pod, then delete the application:

 1. Create a namespace to house the guestbook application.
 2. Create the guestbook application in that namespace.
 3. Wait until all the deployments are running.